WICG/view-transitions/README.md

 * [Thoughts in 2015 by a Mozilla engineer](http://www.chrislord.net/2015/04/24/web-navigation-transitions/)
 * [IE Page Transition Filters](https://schepp.dev/posts/today-the-trident-era-ends/#page-transition-filters)

+## Alternatives

+### SPA Polyfill

+The proposed API for a Single-Page App should, in theory, be polyfillable by a javascript library.
+This is because script has access to all of the elements and effects that would be used in the transition.

+However, we believe that this is hard to do.
+For instance, to achieve the effect of the example page transition with only the background change, script would have need to figure out how to visually present two copies of content (other than the background color) and transition them.

+Furthermore, a polyfill would not be able to do the transition across Multiple-Page Apps.

 ## Other resources

 [Brief explainer in docs](https://docs.google.com/document/d/1UmAL_w5oeoFxrMWiw75ScJDQqYd_a20bOEWfbKhhPi8/edit#heading=h.puannjfvfhee)